ssbssa/dwarfstack/README.txt

 notes:
-If you need a full stacktrace for release builds, you should consider using -fno-omit-frame-pointer (and maybe even -fno-optimize-sibling-calls).
+If you need a full stacktrace for release builds, you should consider using -fno-omit-frame-pointer (and maybe even -fno-optimize-sibling-calls / -fno-schedule-insns2).
 Otherwise, depending on the situation (like gcc version), some frames might be missing.